x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/create-outlook-web-app-mailbox-policy.md

 ---
-title: "Create an Outlook on the web mailbox policy" ms.author: dmaguire
+title: "Create an Outlook on the web mailbox policy in Exchange Online" ms.author: dmaguire
 author: msdmaguire
 manager: serdars